AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Valfreyja**: In Valfreyja form, Lightning DMG is increased by 40%.
 After casting Helvegr, Trickster's attack will pull enemies again; After 3s, it will release a blast that deals 2200% ATK of Lightning DMG to nearby enemies, and reconjure Ulf/Ormr/Strix Rune. | **Start**
 **Blessing of Nocturne**: Using God Eater increases Charged ATK's Total DMG by 70%, reduces Ultimate's CD by 5s, and increases Ultimate's Total DMG by for 10s.
-Triggering it again resets its duration. | 1st
+Triggering it again resets its duration. | **Start**
-**Blessing of Spirit Servants**: When Garmr/Strix/Linnorm hits, increases Lightning DMG by 8% for 15s.
-It stacks 8 times.
-Triggering it again resets the duration. | Optional 2nd
 **Blessing of Soul Siphon**: In Valfreyja form, Basic ATK siphons extra Disir.
 It has 2 charges, which reset upon casting God Eater.
 Ormr Rune deals extra 100% ATK of Lightning DMG.
-Ulf Rune increases Lightning DMG by 50%. | No
+Ulf Rune increases Lightning DMG by 50%. | 1st
+**Blessing of Spirit Servants**: When Garmr/Strix/Linnorm hits, increases Lightning DMG by 8% for 15s.
+It stacks 8 times.
+Triggering it again resets the duration. | No
 **Blessing of God Eater**: When God Eater hits, a lightning bolt strikes, dealing 5x100% ATK of Lightning DMG to enemies nearby, and fully recharges Strix. | No

 !!! note
     Only 2 Ego signets are needed for this build: Valfreyja and Nocturne.
-It is a must to reset for Double Ego start to get those 2 right away and get the build going.
+For this weather, you can go extra and get Soul Siphon at F3 Start to make FR even stronger.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal course of build up: 2 Ego start (Valfreyja + Nocturne) into Aponia's Basic ATK F3, finish Aponia 2nd Core by F4, go shop F5 and abuse 3* Remembrance Sigils to gamble for either Kevin's TDM/Elem Breach or Griseo's Red and Yellow.
+    Ideal course of build up: 3 Ego Start (Valfreyja + Nocturne + Soul Siphon) into Aponia's Basic ATK F3, finish Aponia 2nd Core by F4, go shop F5 and abuse 3* Remembrance Sigils to gamble for either Kevin's TDM/Elem Breach or Griseo's Red and Yellow.
 Can also take Aponia's Ultimate from here.
 Grab Aponia's Breach at F6 and grab the remaining 2 Aponia Enhanceds (or 1 + Ultimate) from F7 Doubles

 Signet | Priority
 - | :----: